-In May 2017, the Company amended the compensation agreement with the Board members and the terms continue in effect until a member is no longer on the Board.
+In May 2017, the Company amended the compensation agreements with each of the then-current independent Board members, and the terms of such amended agreements continue in effect until a member is no longer on the Board.

-The Company had four independent directors.
-Each director receives the same compensation: (i) \$12,500 in cash for each calendar quarter of service on the Board; (ii) 334 fully paid, non-assessable shares of the Company's restricted common stock ("Shares") annually; and (iii) a five-year option to purchase 334 Shares annually at an exercise price equal to the fair market value of the Shares on the date of grant.
-The Shares and the option Shares fully vest on the date of the grants.
-See Note 13 - Subsequent Events for a discussion of the Reconstituted Board.
+As of October 31, 2022, the Company had six directors.
+Pursuant to their director agreements at such time, each director was intitled to receive the same compensation: (i) \$12,500 in cash for each calendar quarter of service on the Board; (ii) 334 fully paid, non-assessable shares of the Company's restricted common stock ("Shares") annually; and (iii) a five-year option to purchase 334 Shares annually at an exercise price equal to the fair market value of the Shares on the date of grant.
+The Shares and the option Shares fully vest on the date of the respective grants.
+As of October 31, 2022, the Shares and option Shares had not been issued to the five newly appointed directors.